DevLearner212/Youtube-Backend/README.md

 ✅ Video upload & streaming with **Cloudinary** integration
 ✅ Like, comment, and subscription functionality
 ✅ **Centralized API error handling** using a custom `errorHandling.js` utility
-✅ RESTful APIs with proper authentication and rate-limiting
+✅ RESTful APIs with proper authentication
-✅ Real-time notifications using **Socket.IO**

 ---